 Finding a permanent is a definite fix for the Drupal Config Split issue

 In our examination of the Config Split, Config Ignore, and Config Filter modules, we discovered their high level of interdependence.
 Consequently, we decided to delve into the availability of known patches to enhance their functionality.
 It was observed that by updating Config Split along with its dependencies, automatic upgrades to the latest 1.x version of config_filter were facilitated.
-Notably, this incorporation took effect in version 1.6 starting from August 19, 2020.
-As of the Drupal 10 upgrade period, the most recent version available was 1.7.
-This progression underscores the vital relationship between these modules and highlights the significance of keeping them up to date for optimal performance and compatibility.
+The Drupal 10 upgrade period determined that the latest version available at the time was 1.7.
+The development of these modules shows their essential connection while demonstrating the need for ongoing maintenance to reach peak operational efficiency and system integration.

 Summary and Major takeaways